The Transport Finance Law Review: United Kingdom

 England is one of the major jurisdictions concerned with the financing of aircraft on account of the position of the City of London as the major international financial centre, the pre-eminence of English law as the governing law for international contracts and the importance of the aviation industry within the United Kingdom.

-The aviation industry in the United Kingdom can be divided into manufacturing, operating and financing, each of these underpinned by English law and English lawyers.
+The aviation industry in the United Kingdom can be divided into manufacturing, operating and financing, each of these underpinned by English law and English-qualified lawyers.

-The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace and from foreign corporations working though United Kingdom plants, including Airbus and Boeing.
+The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace, and from foreign corporations working through United Kingdom plants, including Airbus and Boeing.

 New aircraft require financing running into the hundreds of billions of dollars annually.
 A very large proportion of this will be provided by banks and financial institutions lending from their offices in the City of London.